 - a.
 Twitter failed to disclose that false or spam accounts represent materially more than 5% of its mDAU; - b.
 Twitter failed to disclose that false and spam accounts comprised a comparatively larger portion of the mDAU that generate material ad revenue; and, - c.
-Twitter misrepresented key steps in its process for counting fraud and spam accounts.

-117. Twitter failed to disclose that its false or spam accounts represent materially more than 5% of its mDAU.
-An analysis of Firehose data from the first week of July, including processing visible accounts using a publicly-available machine-learning spam detection model, shows that, during that timeframe, false or spam accounts accounted for 33% of visible accounts.

-118. While Twitter has not provided any data regarding the approximately 70% of mDAU that are invisible in the Firehose (because they do not perform any public Tweeting or liking activity), even assuming that every single one of the invisible accounts is a legitimate user, and not a false or spam account (an assumption as conservative as mathematically possible), these preliminary findings indicate a floor for the prevalence of false or spam accounts among Twitter's mDAU of 10%, rendering Twitter's statements that less than 5% of mDAU is comprised of false or spam accounts materially misleading.
+Twitter misrepresented key steps in its process for counting fraud and spam accounts. - 137.
+Twitter failed to disclose that its false or spam accounts represent materially more than 5% of its mDAU.
+An analysis of Firehose data from the first week of July, including processing visible accounts using a publicly-available machine-learning spam detection model, shows that, during that timeframe, false or spam accounts accounted for 33% of visible accounts. - 138.
+While Twitter has not provided any data regarding the approximately 70% of mDAU that are invisible in the Firehose (because they do not perform any public Tweeting or liking activity), even assuming that every single one of the invisible accounts is a legitimate user, and not a false or spam account (an assumption as conservative as mathematically possible), these preliminary findings indicate a floor for the prevalence of false or spam accounts among Twitter's mDAU of 10%, rendering Twitter's statements that less than 5% of mDAU is comprised of false or spam accounts materially misleading. - 139.
+Additionally, Twitter's own board materials reference spam "prevalence" reports performed by a third-party.
+Those reports-produced in discovery in this action-show materially higher spam and false accounts than disclosed in Twitter's 10-K.